hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     %}
 </figure>

 Another possibile influence is Blissymbolics.
-It was originally developed in 1949, but gained some renewed popularity in the 1970s and 1980s.^[Radiolab (2012): [Mr.Bliss](https://radiolab.org/podcast/257194-man-became-bliss)] The Blissymbolics house glyph is striking similarity to IBM's character at 0x7F.^[Blissymbolics Communication Institute (1980): [*Teaching and Using Blissymbolics*](https://archive.org/details/OTUED_8-2-3-3/page/21/mode/1up)] If IBM was looking at symbol books, searching for inspiration for their new character set, it's possible they would have come upon Blissymbolics.
+It was originally developed in 1949, but gained some renewed popularity in the 1970s and 1980s.^[Radiolab (2012): [Mr.Bliss](https://radiolab.org/podcast/257194-man-became-bliss)] The Blissymbolics house glyph is striking similar to IBM's character at 0x7F.^[Blissymbolics Communication Institute (1980): [*Teaching and Using Blissymbolics*](https://archive.org/details/OTUED_8-2-3-3/page/21/mode/1up)] If IBM was looking at symbol books, searching for inspiration for their new character set, it's possible they would have come upon Blissymbolics.
 The timeline fits: a book *Teaching and Using Blissymbolics* was published in 1980, at the time when IBM was developing CP437.

 ::: wrap note
 ##### Sidenote